 Taverna

-A taverna, on the other hand, is more like a pub where you’ll find wine instead of beer.
-You’ll find food too, and expect it to be traditional and simple.
-Locals usually stop into a taverna after work to catch up with friends over a drink and some snacks.
+Conversely, a taverna is more like a pub where you’ll find wine instead of beer.
+You’ll find food, too, and expect it to be traditional and straightforward.
+Locals usually stop into a taverna after work to catch up with friends over drinks and snacks.

-A traditional taverna was usually found in smaller mountain towns and back in the day, you could also spend the night if you wanted.
+A traditional taverna was usually found in smaller mountain towns (like, say, when trekking the Dolomites), and back in the day, you could also spend the night if you wanted.

 Tavola Calda

-Think of the Tavola calda like a cafeteria, where you can go for lunch––just choose what you want to eat from the “hot table.
+Think of the Tavola calda as a cafeteria where you can go for lunch––choose what you want to eat from the “hot table.

 Hot dishes like Carne arrosto (roasted meat) are prepared the same day from a selection behind a counter, but also find Insalata (salad), pasta, and pizza a taglio (pizza by the slice), and pastries.